Jtog123/Beanstalk_Language/README.md

 Be he alive, or be he dead,\
 I’ll grind his bones to make my bread.”

-Beanstalk in a general purpose interpreted programming language.
-The creation of this language serves as an excerise in trying to understand the nuts and bolts of programming language design and creation.
+<img src="https://github.com/Jtog123/Beanstalk/blob/3a90e80d5877af6dba166c91c898c4221f4d1f7a/JackBeanstalkGiant.jpg" width="400" height="500">

+#Overview

+Beanstalk will be a general purpose, dynamically typed OOP language written in C. It will contain most modern language features, like functions and classes.
+Some syntax will differ from most modern languages for pure differentiation.

+#Motivation and Purpose

+My motivation for the project stemmed from wanting a better understanding of how programming languages work under the hood.
+Most modern languages are highly abstracted, and while abstractions come with many benefits to programmers, I believe abstractions can make it harder to grasp your computer science fundamentals.
+Fundamentals like understanding memory management or how instructions are being executed.

+The purpose of the project is to build a language from scratch.
+By building out the language features I take for granted one by one I hope to solidify my understanding of how they work.

 The inspiration for the name comes from the old English fairy tale "Jack and the Beanstalk".
-The inspiration for the idea comes from Robert Nystrom's book "Crafting Interpreters" which will also serve as the guide to constructing this language.

-<img src="https://github.com/Jtog123/Beanstalk/blob/3a90e80d5877af6dba166c91c898c4221f4d1f7a/JackBeanstalkGiant.jpg" width="400" height="500">

-# How it will look
+#Background and Research

+Some of my background on this subject comes from a compilers class I took here at Marywood.
+Our class built out a Scanner and a Parser for a small instruction set.
+So I have a very basic understanding of how languages work.

+My research and guide to writing Beanstalk will come mostly from a book called “Crafting Interpreters” by Robert Nystrom.
+I will also be referencing a book on the C language by Brian Kernighan and Dennis Ritchie.
+As well as general C documentation.

+#Proposed Tools and Technologies

+Pure C and github.
+NO DEPENDENCIES.

+#Planned features and Functionality

+1. Dynamically typed Values: Ints, Doubles, etc
+2. Strings
+3. Global Variables
+4. Local Variables
+5. If (fi) statements, while loops, for (fo) statements
+6. Functions (Fum)
+7. Classes (Fee)
+8. Garbage Collection?

-The language will look like most other C style languages with a few key differences implemented for pure differentiation.
+The language will look like most other C style languages with a few minor differences implemented for pure differentiation.

 OOP (Object Oriented Programming) languages come with a few key language features which Beanstalk will also implement.
 These features are Classes, functions, for loops, and if statements.
 Typically in most languages they would be defined something like this: